-Idaho has been active in antitrust enforcement, as the Idaho Attorney General joined with the FTC to challenge the acquisition of Idaho’s largest independent, multi-speciality physician group by St. Luke’s Health System.
+Idaho has been active in antitrust enforcement, as the Idaho Attorney General joined with the FTC to challenge the acquisition of Idaho’s largest independent, multi-specialty physician group by St. Luke’s Health System.
 In that case, the Ninth Circuit held that the acquisition violated Section 7 of the Clayton Act and the Idaho Competition Act.

 Recent Legislative Developments